morningspace/termitorial-playbooks/playbooks/kubecli/install-kubectl.md

-# Install and Set Up kubectl
+# Install kubectl and its utils

 This playbook will walk you through the steps to install and set up kubectl along with other convenience command line tools on Linux OS.